awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 The procedure for requesting a Spot Instance is similar to the procedure for launching an On\-Demand Instance\.
 You can request a Spot Instance in the following ways:
 + To request a Spot Instance using the console, use the launch instance wizard\.
 For more information, see [To create a Spot Instance request \(console\)](#create-spot-instance-request-console-procedure)\.
 + To request a Spot Instance using the CLI, use the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command or the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command\.
-For more information, see [To create a Spot Instance request using request-spot-instances (AWS CLI)](#create-spot-request-request-spot-instances) and [To create a Spot Instance request using run-instances (AWS CLI)](#create-spot-request-run-instances)\.
+For more information, see [To create a Spot Instance request using request-spot-instances (CLI)](#create-spot-request-request-spot-instances) and [To create a Spot Instance request using run-instances (CLI)](#create-spot-request-run-instances)\.
 + To request a Spot Instance with a defined duration using the console, follow the [Create a Spot Fleet request](spot-fleet-requests.md#create-spot-fleet) procedure\.
 For **Tell us your application or task need**, choose **Defined duration workloads**\.
 For more information, see [Define a duration for your Spot Instances](#fixed-duration-spot-instances)\.
 + To request a Spot Instance with a defined duration using the CLI, use the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command and specify the `--block-duration-minutes` parameter\.
 For more information, see [Define a duration for your Spot Instances](#fixed-duration-spot-instances)\.